 1995 4X4 Toyota Tacoma extra cab

 I could feel the tear welling up from deep within, watching the old Jeep Cherokee leave my driveway for the last time.
 After eight good years of hard abusive use, the rock crawler / adventure SUV was on to a new owner.
+Then I looked over at the Toyota Tacoma in the driveway.

 But as I watched the Jeep pull away, I held a grinder in my hand and was in the middle of sanding down the tailgate of my new project – a 1995 Toyota Tacoma X-cab 4X4.
 The truck was just what I was looking for to replace the Jeep and the build plans had been drawn up.
 The only problem was cash.
 I had to sell the Jeep.
 So with cash in hand, well in the paypal account anyhow, the project was on.